 In an emergency, PSS officers may also be required to:

-- utilise unarmed defensive tactics to remove of
+- utilise unarmed defensive tactics to remove people from the building.

 How to join?